 How to Apply for Financial Aid

-To be awarded Federal and/or Illinois State student financial aid to attend Lakeview, you will need to be accepted and enrolled into a Degree Program at LCN, have a completed and verified to be accurate Student Aid Report and meet any other criteria designated by the student aid program(s).
+To be awarded Federal and/or Illinois State student financial aid to attend Lakeview, a student will need to be accepted and enrolled as a degree seeking student.

 The result of the FAFSA is the Student Aid Report (SAR).
-You will have the opportunity to print and/or review your SAR via the Internet site.
-We receive an electronic version of this report.
-The SAR will be used to determine which programs you qualify for and how much aid you will receive.
-The LCN financial aid office will let you know what additional documents you may need to submit to the office to complete the verification process.
+Students will have the opportunity to print and/or review their SAR via the Internet site.
+Lakeview receives an electronic version of this report.
+The SAR will be used to determine which programs students qualify for and how much aid students will receive.
+The LCN Financial Aid Office will let students know what additional documents are needed to submit to the office to complete the Verification Process (Step 2).

-You will not necessarily receive financial assistance up to the maximum dollar amount for which you maybe eligible and your total aid "package" may not meet your Cost of Attendance.
+You may not receive financial assistance up to the maximum dollar amount for which you may be eligible, and your total financial aid package may not meet your Cost of Attendance.

 The various sources of aid have maximum award amounts and may be further affected by limitations in the availability of funds.
 Loans may be available if grant aid is insufficient.
 Please inquire at the financial aid office if you need additional funding.